 Dinacharya means daily routine in Sanskrit.
 People who follow a wholesome daily routine with discipline are likely to be healthy.
 This can also reduce everyday stress to a great extent.
 It is advisable to follow a dietary routine which facilitates easy digestion and absorption, which again is helpful in maintaining a balance in doshas.
 When the doshas are out of whack, it can cause chronic strain-related problems.

 A detailed regimen that covers most daily aspects has been laid down in Ayurveda.
 This includes practices like waking up a couple of hours before sunrise at brahma muhurat, starting the day by evacuating your bowels, sipping water, cleaning your teeth and your senses.
-This is to be followed by self oil massage, exercise, a bath with lukewarm water, and so on.3
+This is to be followed by self oil massage, exercise, a bath with lukewarm

 2. Dosha Balancing Diet